About the Disabilities Law Program

 PATBI typically assists in securing rights to:

-Detailed PATBI priorities can be found here: FY24 PADD, PAAT, and PATBI Priorities
+Detailed PATBI priorities can be found here: FY25 PADD, PAAT, and PATBI Priorities

-PAVA – Protection and Advocacy for Voter Access
+PAVA – Protection and Advocacy for Voting Access

 PAVA serves individuals with disabilities to ensure full and effective participation in the electoral process.